apache/asterixdb/asterix-doc/src/site/markdown/aql/functions.md

 ### counthashed-gram-tokens ###
  * Syntax:

-        counthashed-gram-tokens(string_expression, gram_length, boolean_expression)
+        counthashed-gram-tokens(string, gram_length, boolean_expression)

- * Returns a list of hashed gram tokens of `string_expression`.
+ * Returns a list of hashed gram tokens of `string`.
 The hashing mechanism gives duplicate tokens different hash values, based on the occurrence count of that token.
  * Arguments:
-    * `string_expression` : A `String` that will be tokenized.
+    * `string` : A `String` that will be tokenized.
     * `gram_length` : An `Int32`, length of grams to generate.
-    * `boolean_expression` : A `Boolean`, whether to generate additional grams by pre- and postfixing `string_expression` with special characters.
+    * `boolean_expression` : A `Boolean`, whether to generate additional grams by pre- and postfixing `string` with special characters.
  * Return Value:
     * An `OrderedList` of `Int32` hashed gram tokens.